-- When your photo appears, the Overlay palette will open.
+- When your photo appears, the Graphic palette will open.
 Click Eraser on the palette, choose an eraser size and hardness, and then erase the background of your photo, leaving just the object or person or large furry creature you want to keep.

 - Click the Basic Edits tab (the first icon on the left-hand side).
 Go to Canvas Color and use the color picker to select your background color.

-Add overlays, text, and texture
+Add graphics, text, and texture

 - To erase the portion of your image that falls below the line, select your image and use the eraser tool.

 - For the final touch, go to the Textures tab (the weave icon on the left-hand side) and click Smudge.
 We chose the second option and used the Fade slider to make the texture more subtle.

 If you want to have some of the layout and design of your poster taken care of for you, consider using our Collage tool.
 All you have to do is go to Collage; choose a layout; add photos, swatches, and text; and you’ve got an instant poster.
 We have a great introduction to using Collage, as well as a video tutorial on how to make a photo collage.